 This is why you must fill out an application.
 If you have an adverse credit history, you’ll have to jump through a few more hoops to see if you’re eligible for a Grad PLUS Loan.

 3. Grad PLUS Loans carry a higher interest rate than other federal student loans.
 Currently, the Grad PLUS a fixed interest rate of **7.08%.
 PLUS Loans are typically taken out after unsubsidized loans due to the high interest rate.

 When comparing Grad PLUS Loans to private student loans, you can often get a better interest rate if you have a good credit score.
 The trade-off is giving up the flexible repayment plans offered for federal student loans.
 Which can give you options for lower monthly payments.

 4. Grad PLUS Loans have flexible repayment plans.
 A Grad PLUS Loan is eligible for all of the income-based repayment plans.
 In addition to this, PLUS Loan payments are deferred when you’re enrolled in an accredited school at least half-time.

 What are the eligibility requirements for a Grad PLUS Loan?

 Grad PLUS Loans are available to students who meet the following eligibility requirements:

-- Be a professional or graduate student enrolled at least half-time in an eligible school program
+- Professional or graduate students enrolled at least half-time in an eligible school program

-- Be in a program that leads to a professional degree or certificate
+- Must be in a program that leads to a professional degree or certificate

 - Meet basic eligibility requirements to receive financial aid